 If you pursue a subscription model, remember to focus on retention (not just acquisition) and making your audience glad they’re subscribed.

-Bottom line: combining high quality paywalled content with a subscribers’ only mailing list, in addition to a mobile app, will allow you to engage users across their devices and remain front and center through fresh content, email list and push notifications to their mobile devices.
+Bottom line: combining high quality paywalled content with a subscribers’ only mailing list, in addition to a mobile app, will allow you to engage users across their devices and remain front and centre through fresh content, email list and push notifications to their mobile devices.

 Adjacent to the subscription model is a membership model.